wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 Now it doesn't matter which button you click, both of them are referring to that same function.

-If instead of re-using the `handleClick` function we wanted to create anonymous functions and pass it two both event listeners separately, that would still work,but if you thnk of scaling that up to a whole bunch of buttons, then you have to make sure you reference every one of the buttons which is not very **DRY** (**don't repeat yourself**).
+If instead of re-using the `handleClick` function we wanted to create anonymous functions and pass it two both event listeners separately, that would still work,but if you think of scaling that up to a whole bunch of buttons, then you have to make sure you reference every one of the buttons which is not very **DRY** (**don't repeat yourself**).

 So the first benefit is that it makes the code more **DRY**.